How Drive-Thru Alcohol Helped Breweries During the Pandemic

 If you’re a little bit more of an artistic or creative operation, consider can lighting.
 Also known as recessed lighting, this type of fixture illuminates a hollow part of the ceiling while simultaneously lighting up the entire room.
 One of the best advantages of can lighting is that the bulb can normally be dimmed, so it’s a great option for daytime-to-nighttime operations.

-Schedule a demo or start your 30 day free trial – no credit card required.
+Get started by scheduling a demo with one of our experts or start a free 7 day trial - no credit card required!